 He was a one-term wonder, reviled and scorned, granted an ignominious early retirement by American voters in 1980.

-Novelist F. Scott Fitzgerald once wrote that there are no second acts in American lives.
-James Earl Carter proves him wrong.
-Twelve years after the Iranian hostage crisis dragged him to historic lows in the polls, Jimmy Carter has emerged as America's most popular ex-president and the Third World's favorite mediator.
+Now, 12 years after the Iranian hostage crisis dragged him to historic lows in the polls, James Earl Carter has emerged as America's most popular ex-president and the Third World's favorite mediator.

 The 67-year-old former president, who comes to Baltimore today to help renovate 10 ramshackle rowhouses in a "blitz-building" program for Sandtown Habitat for Humanity, has prevailed by refusing to change.